naitRAM/superherosighting/README.md

 ***

 ## NOTES

+- Although it's not required by assignment instructions, the Hero-Sighting relationship is one-to-many.
+It makes sense to have the choice of adding multiple heroes to a sighting, and would be inconvenient for the user to add individual sightings of different heroes at the same location and date.
+And since we're using a DATE type and not DATETIME, we wouldn't be able to know if these multiple sightings happened at the same time.
+If this app will only ever need one hero per sighting, it would work just as well.
+We would just be using a list to store the sighting's hero in memory and a bridge table for a one-to-one relationship in the database.

 - Each Organization created in this DB stores most of it's information in the Location table.
 Because an Organization contains name, description, and address info, it is semantically equivalent to a Location, and shares alot of fields with Location.
 A Location entry is created for every Organization entry in the database, which is referenced by a foreign key in the Organization entry.
 But an Organization must also be a separate entity in the application, not related to Location objects.
 It cannot be retrieved, added or edited from the Location data access object, and vice versa.
 This complicates the SQL statements and methods used for the database implementations of the Location and Organization data access objects.
-Also, more transactions have to occur for certain methods to work.
+Also, more calls have to occur for certain methods to work.
 For example:

 ```